openrndr/orx/orx-parameters/README.md

 ## Annotation application

-Annotations can be applied to a properties inside a class or object class.
+Annotations can be applied to properties inside a class or object class.

 ```kotlin
 val foo = object {